docksal/addons/pull/README.md

 # Remote Provider Pull

-The `pull` addon was recently a core command but has been pulled out due as it is sometimes quicker to get updates to just the addon as opposed to the whole platform.
+The `pull` addon was recently a core command but has moved to an addon command.

 `fin pull` command allows you to easily bring your assets: db, files, and code from your hosting environment down to your local environment without manually running through the steps.